syncfusion-content/blazor-docs/blazor/appearance/themes.md

     </script>
 …………… . .
 ```

-**STEP 4:** Modify the `MainLayout.razor` page to implement a theme change dynamically using the dropdown in application.
+2. Modify the `MainLayout.razor` page with the below code to implement a theme change dynamically using the dropdown by its id value in javascript function in the application.

 ```cshtml
 @inherits LayoutComponentBase